Опубликован: 06.08.2012 | Доступ: свободный | Студентов: 1337 / 49 | Оценка: 5.00 / 5.00 | Длительность: 53:41:00

 In this case, the interface is operating in so-called "Lucent demo ad-hoc" mode, which is not the same thing as "ad-hoc" mode (which in turn is better called IBSS mode).
 IBSS mode ("ad-hoc") and BSS mode are compatible.
 IBSS mode and "Lucent demo ad-hoc" mode are not.
 See "Configuring the local network" , page 306 for further details.

-- Check the WEP (encryption) parameters to ensure that they match.
-Note that ifconfig does not display the WEP key unless
+• Check the WEP (encryption) parameters to ensure that they match.
+Note that ifconfig does not display the WEP key unless you are root.

 Your card may show associated even if the WEP key doesn't match.
 In such a case, it knows about the network, but it can't communicate with it.